apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 **Notes**:

 * This page will constantly be updated  to contain changes, but also to integrate feedback of the community and their experience when upgrading to Maven 4.
-  This means it will still receive updates after Maven 4 was already released.
+  This means it will still receive updates after Maven 4 has been released.
-* It is planned to provide a migration tool (see [MNG-8649](https://issues.apache.org/jira/projects/MNG/issues/MNG-8649)), doing most of the steps needed to migrate a project.
+* Maven 4.0.0-rc-4 provides a migration tool (see [MNG-8765](https://issues.apache.org/jira/projects/MNG/issues/MNG-8765)), doing most of the steps needed to migrate a project.
 * This guide does not contain information about how to update plugins to use the new Maven 4 plugin API.
-  It is planned to create a separate guide for this.
+  We plan to create a separate guide for this.

 ## Table of content